ExpediaGroup/graphql-kotlin/executions/graphql-kotlin-transaction-batcher-instrumentation/README.md

 ```

 `TransactionBatcherLevelInstrumentation` will detect when a certain level dispatched of all executionInputs (DataFetcher was called)
-and then will automatically dispatch the instance of `TransactionBatcher` in the `GraphQLContext`
+and then will automatically dispatch the instance of `TransactionBatcher` in the `GraphQLContext`.

 This way even if you are executing 2 separate operations you can still batch the requests to the Astronaut API.